 The use of incentive prize or challenge competition results as a source of past performance information for the follow-on acquisition can help to establish the "currency" and "relevance" of the offeror to meet the agency need.
-Specifically, FAR 13.305 (a)(2)(i) focuses on the assessment of past performance information as "one indicator of an offeror's ability to perform the contract successfully."74 Participation in an incentive prize or challenge competition that uses a consistent and repeatable evaluation process with supporting documentation for factors such as relative strengths, deficiencies, significant weaknesses, and risks in addition to competitor's overall evaluated performance, may provide current and relevant past performance information and thus be used to substantiate the offeror's ability to deliver results in the follow-on effort.
-Using incentive prize or challenge competition streamlines the acquisition process because it exists in the desired format and has already been evaluated by the Government.
+Specifically, FAR 13.305 (a)(2)(i) focuses on the assessment of past performance information as "one indicator of an offeror's ability to perform the contract successfully."
+Participation in an incentive prize or challenge competition that uses a consistent and repeatable evaluation process with supporting documentation for factors such as relative strengths, deficiencies, significant weaknesses, and risks in addition to competitor's overall evaluated performance, may provide current and relevant past performance information and thus be used to substantiate the offeror's ability to deliver results in the follow-on effort.
+Using incentive prize or challenge competition results as a source of established past performance information for the follow-on acquisition streamlines the acquisition process because it exists in the desired format and has already been evaluated by the Government.